top of page

 50 Cents

 Of course, we love all the songs, but this one's really fun, fun, fun.
-Both performers and creators have a special soft spot for the song, but keep that a secret!
+Both performers and creators have a special soft spot for it, but keep that a secret!

 Now attending Seattle College, the students learn about a Hiyu Coulee hiking club hike led by the College Jesuit Priests.
 After nearly burning down the chemistry lab, and hungry for a break from books and jobs, the students each manage to scrape up 50 cents to sign up for the hike.